 - Past experience in dealing with customers

-- How long they’ve had roles where they have to communicate between two parties
+- If they’ve had roles where they have to communicate between two parties and what that experience was like

 - General communication skills